3D cylindrical BGK model of electron phase-space holes with finite velocity and polarization drift: 3D BGK model

 \subsection{Polarization effects}

-Since the typical time scale of the EH is much smaller than the ions typical time scale, we assume that the ion provide neutrality (\textit{i.e.} $Zn_i = n_0$, where $n_0$ is the background electron plasma density).
-We decompose the electron charge density as a sum of two terms: $\rho_e = \rho_{e\parallel}+ \rho_{e\perp}$, where $\rho_{e\parallel}$ is the contribution to the electron charge density due to their parallel motion, which will be determined from equation (\ref{eq::1}); and where $\rho_{e\perp}$ is an additional contribution due to their perpendicular motion.
-Inside the EH, the only perpendicular motion we will then consider is the polarization drift of electrons.
-We try to take into account this effect in the form of an equivalent charge, $\rho_{\mathrm{pol}}=\rho_{e\perp}$, and an additional current in the Maxwell equations.
-This electron current is written to zeroth order as $\mathbf{J}_{\mathrm{pol}} = n_0m\, \partial_t \mathbf{E}_{\perp}/B_0^2$.
+We decompose the electron charge density as a sum of two terms: $\rho_e = \rho_{e\parallel}+ \rho_{e\perp}$, where $\rho_{e\parallel}$ is the contribution to the electron charge density due to their parallel motion, which will be determined from Eq. (\ref{eq::1}); and where $\rho_{e\perp}$ is an additional contribution due to their perpendicular motion.
+As a direct consequence of azimuthal symmetry, the only perpendicular motion to be considered is the polarization drift.
+We take into account this effect in the form of an equivalent charge, $\rho_{\mathrm{pol}}=\rho_{e\perp}$, and an additional current in the Maxwell equations.
+In the reference frame moving at their mean parallel velocity, this electron current is written to lowest order as $\mathbf{J}_{\mathrm{pol}} = n_0m\, \partial_t \mathbf{E}_{\perp}/B_0^2$, where $n_0$ is the electron background plasma density.
 Taking the divergence: